-week ending (name) inClass has lost minutes of Golden Time this (date)

-I lost Golden Time because
+I lost Golden Time because:

 I will improve my behaviour by

 People who can help me are

-- e receipt of this letter by replying to this email.
-If you have any questions or queries el free to contact me.
+Please acknowledge receipt of this letter by replying to this email.
+If you have any questions or queries about this please feel free to contact me.

+Yours sincerely

 Class Teacher.

-Headteacher: Mrs T Skeggs

-Deputy Headteachers: Mrs J Massey

-Peartree Spring Primary School, Hydean Way, Stevenage, Herts, SG2 9GG

-Telephone: 01438 233900 Fax: 01438 233901

-Email: admin@peartreespring.herts.sch.uk Website: www.peartreespring.herts.sch.uk
+Headteacher: Mrs T Skeggs Deputy Headteachers: Mrs J Massey Peartree Spring Primary School, Hydean Way, Stevenage, Herts, SG2 9GG Telephone: 01438 233900 Fax: 01438 233901 Email: admin@peartreespring.herts.sch.uk Website: www.peartreespring.herts.sch.uk